-Erected in 1830 to service the religious demands of the growing churchgoing public as a result of the economic boom that came from Macclesfield’s silk industry, the Old Chapel could seat 350 worshippers and cost a princely sum of £510 to build.
-After completion, a debt of £400 remained and was a major worry for parishioners until it was finally cleared almost a hundred years later in 1923!
+Erected in 1830, the Chapel served the religious demands of the growing churchgoing public- a result of the economic boom that came from Macclesfield’s silk industry.
+Seating 350 worshippers, it cost a princely sum of £510 to build.
+After completion, a debt of £400 remained and was a major worry for parishioners until it was finally cleared almost 100 years later in 1923.

-The Old Chapel provided a central meeting point for silk working families and even had a Sunday school behind the main building where children who worked in the mills during the week, were taught reading, writing and arithmetic, as well as lessons in morality and faith.
+The Old Chapel provided a central meeting point for silk-working families.
+It even housed a Sunday school where children who worked in the mills during the week were taught reading, writing and arithmetic, as well as lessons in morality and faith.

-The chapel’s 170 year reverential past has undoubtedly shaped its future as a home for creativity and craftsmanship and is now the home of David Lisle Kitchen Design.
+The Chapel’s 190 year reverential past has undoubtedly shaped its future as a hub for creativity and craftsmanship and is now the home of David Lisle.

-After beginning his career in a canalside workshop in Bollington’s Adelphi Mill, which he picked after getting off a bus randomly on his way to Macclesfield, David Lisle bought Beech Lane Chapel in 1999.
-After years working alone and with commissions coming left, right and centre, he needed room to expand and grow and wanted a beautiful creative space in which to communicate with and nurture new talent and build his expert team.
+After beginning his career in a canal-side workshop in Bollington’s Adelphi Mill, David bought Beech Lane Chapel in 1999.
+With his business growing, he needed room to expand and wanted a beautiful creative space in which to nurture new talent and build his expert team.

-The chapel was not ready to move in to.
-David painstakingly carried out restorations using local craftspeople to retain the original structure, roof and fantastic stained glass windows which are housed in the façade of the building, casting a beautiful, magical light onto the showroom.
+The Chapel was not ready to move in to.
+Using local craftspeople, David restored the building to retain the original structure, roof and fantastic stained glass windows.
+Housed in the façade of the building, they cast a beautiful, magical light onto the showroom.

-These restorations were carried out so beautifully and sympathetically that in 2002, David and the chapel were awarded the Macclesfield Heritage Award.
+These restorations were carried out so sympathetically that David and the Chapel were awarded the Macclesfield Heritage Award in 2002.